 The training is based on meaningful learning and constant synergy among theory, reality, and experience in an effort to create lasting change in the field of employment.
 By working on leaders’ self-identity and values, and by receiving professional tools, the leaders are able to address the burning internal social and economic challenges of Israel and strengthen its socio-economic resilience

-Unfortunately the registration for the MAOZ Fellows Employment Joint Venture is currently closed.
+Unfortunately, the registration process for the Fellows program is currently closed

 Do you want to receive a reminder when registration opens?Click here